yandex-load/volta/README.md

 # Volta components
 There are different types of Volta modules

-[Core](volta/core/) - unique central module, configures test life cycle and test pipeline.
+[Core](volta/core/) - core module, configures test life cycle and test pipeline.
 Creates, configures and controls other modules.

 **Data Providers**